Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 How can students (inc. GTA/DT) deposit outputs to the repository?

-Until we open Pure up to doctoral research degree students (expected 2019/20), you will need to contact Learning Services.
+Until we open Pure up to doctoral research degree students (expected 2019/20), student outputs will not be a priority for the repository but you can contact Learning Services to check.
 While they may agree to deposit the output on your behalf, please be aware that staff outputs will take priority because of open access and REF compliance obligations.

 What training is available?